Granular segregation across flow geometries: a closure model for the particle segregation velocity: Introduction

-modelling particle size segregation in the continuum framework usually involves solving the spatial and temporal evolution of particle concentration via an advection-diffusion-segregation equation, which differs from a standard advection-diffusion formulation in that a closure relation is needed for the segregation velocity~\citep{gray2018particle,umbanhowar2019modeling,thornton_brief_2021}.
+Modelling particle size segregation in the continuum framework usually involves solving the spatial and temporal evolution of particle concentration via an advection-diffusion-segregation equation, first suggested by~\cite{bridgwater1985particle}, which differs from a standard advection-diffusion formulation in that a closure relation is needed for the segregation velocity~\citep{gray2018particle,umbanhowar2019modeling,thornton_brief_2021}.
 Therefore, how to model the segregation velocity is the central question of most recent segregation theories.
-Conventional approaches to modelling the segregation velocity can be divided into two categories: kinematics and stress approaches.
-In the kinematics approach, the segregation velocity model is directly determined from discrete element method (DEM) simulations~\citep{umbanhowar2019modeling}, which empirically connect the local segregation velocity with flow kinematics (shear rate), species concentration, and relative particle properties (size ratio and density ratio).
-Despite the semi-empirical nature of this approach, it has proved effective in capturing symmetric and asymmetric segregation fluxes \citep{fan2014modelling,schlick2015modeling,jones2018asymmetric}, density- or shape-induced segregation \citep{xiao_modelling_2016,duan_modelling_2021,zhao2018simulation}, and fluid effects in segregation \citep{cui_particle_2022}, as well as segregation involving both gravity- and shear-gradient-related driving mechanisms \citep{fan_phase_2011,liu2023coupled,singh2024continuum}.
+Several different approaches have been used to understand, model, and predict the segregation velocity.
+In one approach, the segregation velocity is directly determined from discrete element method (DEM) simulations~\citep{umbanhowar2019modeling}, which empirically connect the local segregation velocity with flow kinematics (shear rate), species concentration, and relative particle properties (size ratio and density ratio).
+Despite the semi-empirical nature of this approach, it has proved effective in capturing segregation fluxes \citep{fan2014modelling,schlick2015modeling,jones2018asymmetric}, density- or shape-induced segregation \citep{xiao_modelling_2016,duan_modelling_2021,zhao2018simulation}, and fluid effects in segregation \citep{cui_particle_2022}, as well as segregation involving both gravity- and shear-gradient-related driving mechanisms \citep{fan_phase_2011,liu2023coupled,singh2024continuum}.
 The drawback of such empirical segregation velocity models is the lack of a universal model suitable for a wide range of particle properties and flow configurations.